A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2025-59781

-CVE-2025-59781 is a denial of service vulnerability in F5 BIG-IP Access Policy Manager caused by undisclosed DNS queries that exhaust memory resources.
-This article covers technical details, affected versions, and mitigation.
+CVE-2025-59781 is a denial of service vulnerability affecting F5 BIG-IP Access Policy Manager when DNS cache is configured.
+Malicious DNS queries can exhaust memory resources.
+This article covers technical details, impact, and mitigation.

 CVE-2025-59781 Overview